 You protect your property

-You are the only person responsible for your belongings.
-You are the person who is making decisions where you put your bags and how you store them.
+You are the only person responsible for your belongings and the person who is making decisions where you put your bags and how you store them.
 Whenever you are, don’t give anybody an opportunity to take your things.
 It’s a very important mindset to have when you travel.

 Keep valuables on your body